Research Results

 • Posting / Publishing

-The results of the joint research were introduced on the website of Science Japan, the English version of the Science Newspaper, on February 3, 2023.
+Our joint research results were featured on the website of Science Japan, the English version of The Science News, on February 3, 2023.

 https://sj.jst.go.jp/news/202302/n0203-01k.html